nathanverse/my_site/content/blog/dev_foundation/concurrency/java_concurrency_in_practice_Brian_Goetz/7_cancellation_shutdown.md

 first or the thread continues and exits first, which is risky to assumes.

 ## 1.4.
 Cancellation Via Future.
-Now let move on to use the new and convenient tools `Future`.
+Now, let move on to use the new and convenient tools `Future`.
 Following is the code that address all the *Timed out task* problems by using `Future`:

 ```java {linenos=table}